-By David R. Dawson | Published November 15, 2022 | Posted in Divorce | Tagged Tags: child custody, parenting schedule |
+By David R. Dawson | Published April 30, 2023 | Posted in Divorce | Tagged Tags: child custody |

 Read MoreHow and where a child will be educated can be a particularly contentious matter for divorced parents.
 One reason for this is that there are so many options for both primary and secondary education.
 Public schools, private schools, parochial schools and even homeschooling programs are among the possible choices.
 Some of these educational paths carry Read More